redcurry/git_tutorial/tutorial.md

 Notice that the commits we made in the main branch are there, that's because it's a branch, not an independent project.
 When we're happy about the changes we've made, we can integrate (or merge) those changes with the main branch.
-We must first switch to our master branch, and notice that mean.py is now how it used to be:
+Let's switch to our master branch, and notice that mean.py is how it was:

     git checkout master
     cat mean.py

-Also notice that the data.txt file is there, even though we added it in the handle_file branch; this is because we never told git to track this file, so git doesn't do anything with it.
+    git log

+The data.txt file is not there anymore because it's part of the other branch, not this one.
 Now we merge the changes into master from the handle_file branch:

     git merge handle_file